Claessens14/Local-File-Encryption-On-Mac-With-7Zip/readme.md

   - Verify the password is entered in properly during encryption using multiple entries.
   - Clearly denote encrypted files with `ENCRYPTED` being added to the file name.
 Also increment the file names incase of duplicates.
   - Password entry is in python programs stdin (not in command line which has history), and is visibly hidden during entry.
+  - Unlike other tools, everything is open source!
+7-zip, the packages, this code!

 ### Setup
 1) Go to the official 7-zip website, download the execuatable.
 Or use homebrew to install 7-zip.